-Nausea or other gastrointestinal upsetSlight drowsinessDizzinessNervousness or restlessness
+Nausea or other gastrointestinal upsetSlight drowsinessLightheadednessNervousness or restlessness

-Guaifenesin is though to increase respiratory tract fluid, which in turn should reduce the thickness of phlegm in the lungs and enable it to be cleared more easily.
+Guaifenesin is thought to increase respiratory tract fluid, which should reduce the thickness of phlegm in the lungs and enable it to be cleared more easily.

 Drink plenty of water while taking guaifenesin to help loosen phlegm in the lungs.